 Frequently Asked Questions

-About our in home dog training consultations
+About our dog training consultations

 A home consult gives the trainer the ability to see what’s happening in your day-to-day lifestyle and give you the tools to correct things at the source.
-If you have three rowdy children, a busy lifestyle and a young puppy you’re going to need different tools and management skills than if you are a retired couple with a two year old rescue dog that has existing issues.
+For eg, if you have three rowdy children, a busy lifestyle and a young puppy you’re going to need different tools and management skills than if you are a retired couple with a two year old rescue dog that has existing issues.

 This is up to you, and you can tailor your in home dog training session(s) to your lifestyle.
 However some common requests are: